Mathematics

 Mathematics is the science of numbers, quantities, shapes and measures and crucially the relationship between them.
 Maths has been with us in various forms through various civilisations and is in a constant state of evolution, just like we are.

-The National Curriculum (KS3/KS4) for mathematics aims to ensure that all pupils:
+The National Curriculum (Key stage 3/Key stage 4) for mathematics aims to ensure that all pupils:

 • become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.